fisharebest/webtrees/README.md

 1. Now would be a good time to make a [backup](#backup).
 2. Download the latest version of **webtrees** available from [webtrees.net](http://webtrees.net/)
-3. <span style="color:red;">While you are in the middle of uploading the new files, a visitor to your site would encounter a mixture of new and old files.
+3. While you are in the middle of uploading the new files, a visitor to your site would encounter a mixture of new and old files.
 This could cause unpredictable behaviour or errors.
 To prevent this, create the file **data/offline.txt**.
-While this file exists, visitors will see a "site unavailable - come back later" message.</span>
+While this file exists, visitors will see a “site unavailable - come back later” message.
 4. Unzip the .ZIP file, and upload the files to your web server, overwriting the existing files.
 5. Delete the file **data/offline.txt**